spiderwares/product-subtitle-for-woocommerce/README.md

 3. **Single Product Page Subtitle:** Example of a product subtitle displayed on a single product page.

 ## Changelog

+### 1.3.6

+- Fixed the issue with variation product subtitles on the cart and checkout pages.

 ### 1.3.3